 These reasons can add up over time, reducing one’s time above the grave.
 Lifestyle can facilitate or compromise good health and longevity.
 Things that are within one’s control such as diet, exercise, fresh air, rest, water, moderation, positive beliefs, adequate sunshine are more influential on good health than we realize.
 Most of us know the correlation between high fat, high calorie diets with no exercise and people becoming overweight or obese.
 But did you know, for instance, that even lack of sleep increase chances of getting glaucoma?
 Choices can affect every body part and system.

 Some individuals may think that they are doomed, destined for a particular disease that runs in their family when really it is a disease that isn’t necessarily hereditary.
-It’s the habits and family choices that brings on these diseases.
+In these cases, it’s the habits and family choices that brings on certain diseases.
 This is what is known as a lifestyle disease.
 Lifestyle diseases are mostly preventable.
-Preventable lifestyle diseases are diabetes, heart disease, high blood pressure, obesity, osteoporosis and certain cancers.
+Preventable lifestyle diseases are diabetes, h eart disease, high blood pressure, obesity, osteoporosis and certain cancers.
 So, if your family’s health shows a history of certain diseases, you have the power within your reach to greatly decrease your chances of “inheriting” these lifestyle diseases.

 Where does one begin to turn things around?
 How?
 First of all, see your doctor or health professionals to evaluate your health condition.
 Then, educate yourself and put into practice what you have learned and reduce your chances of getting a lifestyle disease.